Domestic worker visa

 3. Domestic staff of diplomats

 Private domestic staff of members of diplomatic or career consular Representations or employees of international organizations do not take up employment in Germany, but instead receive a status under the Vienna Convention on Diplomatic Relations (VCDR) or Consular Relations (VCCR), or under the respective host state agreements.
-The Federal Foreign Office treats the issuance of visas to private domestic staff as if they were entering the country for a diplomat or consular officer; there is no involvement of the employment agencies or the immigration authorities.
+The Federal Foreign Office treats the issuance of visas to private domestic staff as if they were entering the country for a diplomat or consular officer; there is no involvement of the employment agencies or immigration authorities.

 4. Domestic staff of employees of the Federal Foreign Office

 When it comes to the stay of third-country national domestic workers, employment with Federal Foreign Office staff is also of particular relevance.
-Domestic workers who have worked for Federal Foreign Office staff abroad under the Vienna Convention on Diplomatic or Consular Relations (VCDR/VCÜK) can continue to be employed in Germany under certain conditions.
+Domestic workers who have worked for Federal Foreign Office staff abroad under the Vienna Convention on Diplomatic or Consular Relations (VCDR/VCÜK) may continue to be employed in Germany under certain conditions.
 According to Section 13 No. 2 of the Employment Ordinance (BeschV) , this is possible if the domestic workers have already worked in the staff member's household abroad for at least one year and are to be continued in employment after their return to Germany.
 It is also important for domestic workers of Federal Foreign Office staff that the employment is for the care of children under 16 or persons in need of care, and that the relevant documentation is submitted.

 Additional documents are required for the visa application, including confirmation from the foreign mission regarding previous employment and confirmation from the Federal Foreign Office regarding the duration of the domestic assignment.
 A job description and a draft employment contract must also be submitted.
 It must be ensured that the working conditions meet the standards of comparable German employees, as required by Section 39 of the Residence Act .
 This regulation applies exclusively to domestic workers of posted employees of the Federal Foreign Office and does not apply to private domestic workers of employees of foreign missions in Germany accredited in Germany.

 The residence and employment of domestic workers in Germany is subject to a multitude of residence, labor, and social security regulations, which vary depending on the worker's origin and the type of employer.
-Domestic workers can come to Germany as part of professional assignments, in a diplomatic context, or through employees of the Federal Foreign Office.
+Domestic workers can come to Germany as part of professional assignments, in a diplomatic context , or through employees of the Federal Foreign Office.
 While special regulations based on international agreements apply to diplomatic assignments, the continuity of the employment relationship is paramount for professional assignments and continued employment by returning Federal Foreign Office officials.
 In all cases, careful review and documentation are required to ensure both the protection of domestic workers and compliance with German law.
 Compliance with minimum labor law standards and proof of an existing employment relationship are particularly essential for the successful issuance of a visa.